Canada Excellence Research Chairs

 Ryerson includes a number of faculties, programs and institutes that are supporting immigration and settlement studies, including the following:

 - Ryerson Centre for Immigration and Settlement (RCIS)

 - Diversity Institute

 - Faculty of Arts

 Ryerson has made it a mission to integrate equity, diversity and inclusion into our practices and policies across the university.
 Our Office of Equity and Community Inclusion (ECI) is committed to making Ryerson a truly inclusive place to learn and work.

 Toronto is considered to be one of the world’s most multicultural urban centres.
-The Greater Toronto Area (GTA), with a population of 6.2 million, continues to be the number one choice for immigrants around the world who want to make Canada their home.
+The Greater Toronto Area (GTA), external link, with a population of 6.2 million, continues to be the number one choice for immigrants around the world who want to make Canada their home.

 Between 2011 and 2016, more than 350,000 immigrants arrived in Toronto.
-Currently, almost half of the people in Toronto (46.1%) are born outside of Canada, which is the highest proportion of any major urban centre in the country.
+Currently, almost half of the people in Toronto (46.1%) are born outside of Canada, external link, which is the highest proportion of any major urban centre in the country.

 We welcome all interested world-class researchers with a focus on migration and integration whose accomplishments have made major research impacts in their fields and significant contributions to the translation of research to practice.
 (A key objective of the CERC program is to strengthen Canada’s ability to attract the world’s top researchers in order to be at the leading edge of breakthroughs in priority research areas expected to generate social and economic benefits for Canadians.
 While researchers who hold a tenured or tenure-track position at a Canadian institution may apply, they must demonstrate a significant net benefit to Canada in moving from one institution to another within the country.)